armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 ### Version needed to extract

-The ZIP file was not complete upon release: new features have been introduced in later versions of the ZIP format.
-Older versions of the program will not be able to process files with these new featuers, so the "version needed to extract" field can be used to flag which version is needed.
+The ZIP file format has been under development for many years and new features have been introduced over time.
+As older versions of ZIP programs will not be able to process files with these new features the "version needed to extract" field can be used to indicate which version of the ZIP feature set should be implemented to successfully unpack a file.
 This flag is repeated in various other headers ("central directory header", "zip64 end of central directory") as well.

 As an example, for ZIP64 files the minimum feature version that the extraction program needs to implement is `4.5`.
 If a ZIP64 file is written, then the